jnozzi/cocoadev.com/markdown/OtherBooks.md

 'Smalltalk Best Practice Patterns isn't just for Smalltalkers---there's something here for everyone who programs.
 Kent's insights, experiences, and raw wit are as entertaining as they are enlightening.
 If you have any passion for programming, in any language, buy this book.
 Read it.
 Live it.'

-'Although I've never used General/SmallTalk and have read only a couple of on-line introduction chapters on Dolphin General/SmallTalk, I had no problems reading it and applying the patterns in another language like Java, C++ or Python.
+'Although I've never used SmallTalk and have read only a couple of on-line introduction chapters on Dolphin SmallTalk, I had no problems reading it and applying the patterns in another language like Java, C++ or Python.
 Let me put it simple: If you want to learn to think in objects, don't just read the book, do it!'

 'I'm currently using the book as a reference for style of OOP.
 From a teaching point of view, the book is also extremely useful.
 Kent Beck likes to ask quistions in a heuristic manner.
 Because of the simple approach to every day experiences of developing, all the way down to the experiences of beginners, you won't have any trouble answering these quistions.
 In fact you'll probably start asking quistions to yourself likewise because of the magnicifent way this mind trick works for your way of thinking in objects (or otherwise).'

 Enough.
 Buy it, already.

-General/TufTy
+TufTy

 ***Amazon Link:**
 http://www.amazon.com/exec/obidos/ISBN=013476904X